blab/cartography/docs/cartography.md

 Clades 20, Clade 21, and Clade 22, camel outbreaks from Saudi Arabia, clustered together in all the distance based embeddings, reaffirming the genetic similarity of these strains.
 The embeddings clustered between hosts, where disease strains missing a clade membership clustered into the nearest related clade.
 While t-SNE and UMAP's embeddings are very similar structurally, t-SNE performed exceedingly better at differentiating between intra-host clades highly related in the embedding.
-An example of this is the clear separation in t-SNE of the camel and human outbreaks concentrated in Saudi Arabia and the UAE (Clade 9, Clade 10, Clade 11, and Clade 12) ([@fig:MERS-tsne]).
+An example of this is the clear separation in t-SNE of the camel and human outbreaks concentrated in Saudi Arabia and the UAE (Clade 9, Clade 10, Clade 11, and Clade 12).
 This suggests that t-SNE is a strong tool for viewing genetically homogeneous populations.

 MDS had a linear relationship throughout while t-SNE and UMAP exhibited a piecewise linear relationship for pairs of strains that differed by no more than 100 nucleotides ([@fig:MERS-Euclidean-vs-genetic-distance]).